-The County reserves the right to withhold payment if County determines that the quantity or quality of the work performed is unacceptable.
-If the County should find that the quantity or quality of work is unacceptable, County shall notify Contractor in writing with a detailed statement and plan to correct performance.
-Contractor shall respond to County within 15 days of receipt of statement with a plan to confirm what steps will be taken to correct performance.
+- 1. Pay contractor upon receipt and approval of invoices including backup documentation and required reports. - 2.
+Have the right to withhold payment if County determines that the quantity or quality of the work performed is unacceptable.
+If County should find that the quantity or quality of work is unacceptable, County shall notify Contractor in writing with a detailed statement and plan to correct performance.
+Contractor shall respond to County within fifteen (15) business days of receipt of statement with a plan to confirm what steps will be taken to correct performance. - 3.
+Have the option to adjust costs, including annual allocation/budgeted amounts and across each quarter and year if applicable, to meet service goals as agreed upon by both parties and approved by County in writing so long as it does not exceed the total Agreement obligation. - 4.
+Have the option to adjust, modify or add related services to meet its project/program goals, and adjust costs accordingly, as long as it does not exceed the total agreement obligation and is not restricted by any grant or specific funding agreements.